Actinarium/Rhythm/README.md

 ### Quick start

-To set up Rhythm in an intended way—that is, with Quick Control notification, do the following in your `Application` class:
+To set up Rhythm in an intended way—that is, with Quick Control notification, do the following in your `Application` class.

+**Note:** While currently overlays are configured imperatively like this (i.e. with lots of code), it is already [planned](#plans-for-the-future) to add declarative configs (e.g. with JSON or such) in v1.0.

 ```java
 // Implement RhythmControl.Host - otherwise Rhythm components won't be able to access Rhythm control